Programming Skills are Not Enough: a Greedy Strategy to Attract More Girls to Study Computer Science: Project 2: G4GRETA

+The proposed initiative has involved a large number of beneficiaries: \begin{enumerate} \item School teachers: they are made aware of ICT and green issues, and then independently - or with advice from the University - they can design similar educational projects for their students;

+\item High school students: they acquire technical (horizontal) skills in the field of software design and green technologies, as well as soft skills.
+Furthermore, they can create a solid network of friendships and relationships with companies, role models, and university students, thanks to dedicated social channels and specific events organized during the follow-up period.

+\item Students, doctoral students, and young researchers of the University: they have been involved in the tutoring of school students, increasing their awareness of gender issues, being encouraged to network with each other and with the participating students, strengthening their sense of community, and reducing the discomfort of working in predominantly male contexts;

+\item University professors: they are involved in the design and implementation of the initiative, acting as lecturers, role models, and mentors, thus contributing to an important goal such as that of gender equality in ICT.
+They also have the opportunity to strengthen relationships with the schools, companies, and bodies participating in the initiative;

+\item Companies, institutions, and local bodies: the project also aimed at involving public and private institutions.
+We obtained the active participation of IBM Italy, the Foundation Mondo Digitale (FMD), and the Lazio Region - that co-financed the initiative in 22-23 - and Ernst \& Young (EY) Foundation, the main partner of the 23-24 edition.
+All of these organizations are already engaged on the issues of gender equality and the green transition.
+Participation in the G4GRETA project will therefore make it possible to develop priority issues for these organizations and consolidate relationships with schools and universities. \end{enumerate}

-As we said, the project is still ongoing, although, in terms of feedback and participation, the results have been very encouraging.
-24 schools have joined the project, of which 15 are in the city of Rome and 9 are in the Lazio Region.
+Twenty-four schools have joined the first edition of the project, of which 15 are in the city of Rome and 9 are in the Lazio Region.
 More than 600 candidates applied, but only 216 were eventually selected due to limitations of space and resources.
-30 school teachers are actively following the initiative.
-Figure \ref{fig:teambuilding} shows one of the G4GRETA classrooms, during a teambuilding lesson, while Figure\ref{fig:designthinking} shows a pitch during the Design Thinking meeting.
+30 school teachers were actively following the initiative.
+Similar numbers apply to the new edition which is about to start at the time we are writing.